sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 encrypted `HTTPS <http://en.wikipedia.org/wiki/HTTP_Secure>`_ protocol.
 To run the notebook in secure mode, type the command ``notebook(secure=True)`` instead of ``notebook()``.
 Unless ``notebook(secure=True)`` is used, the notebook uses the less secure `HTTP <http://en.wikipedia.org/wiki/HTTP>`_ protocol

+If you don't have either ImageMagick or ffmpeg, you won't be able to view animations.  ffmpeg can produce animations in more different formats than ImageMagick, and seems to be faster than ImageMagick when creating animated GIFs.
+Either ImageMagick or dvipng is used for displaying some LaTeX output in the Sage notebook.

 In OS X, make sure you have a recent version of `Xcode <http://developer.apple.com/xcode/>`_.
 See http://wiki.sagemath.org/SupportedPlatforms to find out what